clubdeck/clubdeck.github.io/index.md

 * Added button to allow / disallow clubs to be followed, and to make its members private / public
 * You can now paste a club link in the search bar to view it
 * Added bouncy transition when hiding/showing join & leave room buttons
-* Added "Check for updates" in the Clubdeck menu for those who can't wait for the app to update automagically
+* Added Check for updates in the Clubdeck menu for those who can't wait for the app to update automagically
 * Minor style / UX adjustments
 * Fixed a bug which made the app crash when browsing club member's under certain conditions
 * Fixed a bug where following / unfollowing a user was not always proprely mirrored in all open tabs